 For coursework there will be a language investigation as part of the non-exam assessment: Language in Action.
 This is worth 20% of the total A Level qualification.

-A highly regarded qualification which is useful in any field e.g. Education, Sociology, Business, Law, Psychology, Journalism, Forensics, Speech Therapy, Politics, Media and the Arts.
-It links to both scientific theories and scientific investigation and the research equips students for careers in the sciences as well as preparing them for the world of business.
+equips students for careers in the sciences as well as preparing them for the world of business.
 There are no limits as it is a flexible qualification to have and a valuable asset in today's world.